 Martin Luther

-''Martin Luther'', 1528 portrait by [[Lucas Cranach the Elder]] Martin Luther ( ; ; 10 November 1483 – 18 February 1546) was a German priest, theologian, author, hymnwriter, professor, and Augustinian friar.
+''Martin Luther'', 1528 Martin Luther ( ; ; 10 November 1483 – 18 February 1546) was a German priest, theologian, author, hymnwriter, professor, and former Augustinian friar.
 Luther was the seminal figure of the Protestant Reformation, and his theological beliefs form the basis of Lutheranism.
 He is widely regarded as one of the most influential figures in Western and Christian history.

 Luther was ordained to the priesthood in 1507.
-He came to reject several teachings and practices of the Roman Catholic Church; in particular, he disputed the view on indulgences.
-Luther attempted to resolve these differences amicably, first proposing an academic discussion of the practice and efficacy of indulgences in ''Ninety-five Theses'', which he authored in 1517.
+He came to reject several teachings and practices of the contemporary Roman Catholic Church, in particular the view on indulgences and papal authority.
+Luther initiated an international debate on these in e.g. his ''Ninety-five Theses'', which he authored in 1517.
 In 1520, Pope Leo X demanded that Luther renounce all of his writings, and when Luther refused to do so, excommunicated him in January 1521.
 Later that year, Holy Roman Emperor Charles V condemned Luther as an outlaw at the Diet of Worms.
-When Luther died in 1546, Pope Leo X's excommunication was still in effect.
+When Luther died in 1546, his excommunication by Leo X was still in effect.

-Luther taught that salvation and, consequently, eternal life are not earned by good deeds; rather, they are received only as the free gift of God's grace through the believer's faith in Jesus Christ, who is the sole redeemer from sin.
-Luther's theology challenged the authority and office of the pope by teaching that the Bible is the only source of divinely revealed knowledge, and opposed sacerdotalism by considering all baptized Christians to be a holy priesthood.
-Those who identify Luther's wider teachings are called Lutherans, though Luther opposed the name, believing that those who professed faith in Christ should be called "Christian" or "Evangelic".
+Luther taught that justification and, consequently, salvation and eternal life, is not earned by any human acts or intents or merit; rather, they are received only as the free gift of God's grace through the believer's faith in Jesus Christ.
+Luther's theology challenged the authority and office of the pope and bishops by teaching that the Bible is the only source of divinely revealed knowledge on the Gospel, and opposed sacerdotalism by considering all baptized Christians to be a holy priesthood.
+Those who identify with these, as well as Luther's wider teachings, are called Lutherans, although Luther insisted on Christian or Evangelical (German: ''evangelisch''), as the only acceptable names for individuals who professed Christ.

-In two later works, Luther expressed anti-Judaistic views, calling for the expulsion of Jews and the burning of synagogues.
+In two of his later works, Luther expressed antisemitic views, calling for the expulsion of Jews and the burning of synagogues.
 These works also targeted Roman Catholics, Anabaptists, and nontrinitarian Christians.
-Based upon his teachings, despite the fact that Luther did not directly advocate the murdering of Jews, some historians contend that his rhetoric contributed to the development of antisemitism in Germany and the emergence, centuries later, of the Nazi Party.
+Luther did not directly advocate the murder of Jews however most historians contend that his rhetoric encouraged antisemitism in Germany and the emergence, centuries later, of the Nazi Party.
 Provided by Wikipedia

 1